 It’s a great place to enjoy lunch with a view.
 There is ample seating and once you grab, one of the waiting staff will come and offer to get you a drink.

 After lunch I took Joshua to the kids club and wandered around the ship, enjoying the views and talking to people.

 That evening we dined at Sterling Steakhouse, a speciality restaurant.
 There is a small cover charge which is subject to change but usually around $25.
 The meal was certainly delicious, but I can honestly say that I loved the main dining room and would be more than happy to dine in there every night.
 You don’t need to go to a speciality restaurant on Princess Cruises, to experience exceptional food and service.
 However Sterling Steakhouse and other speciality restaurants, just offer something different if you want it.

 It was the end of another lovely day onboard the Sapphire Princess.
-We still had two more days left onboard, but for now it was time for bed.
+It was time for bed, but we still had two more days left on board.